 - Drag and drop your iMovie Library.zip file into the cloud storage file area and it will begin to upload.

 NOTE: If there is an older version of your iMovie Library already uploaded, it will be replaced by the new version.

 Your project is backed up once your iMovie Library.zip file has finished uploading.

-Once you’ve downloaded the file, double-click on iMovie Library.zip to unzip it.
+- Double-click the downloaded iMovie Library.zip file to unzip it.
 This will bring back your regular iMovie Library file.

 If you are not 100% sure about how to back up your files to the Media Commons Storage Space or have general questions, please contact us before you leave the Media Commons editing lab.